Is it legal for a non-government entity to issue these notices?

 The machine was not working when I tried to pay, why did I get a penalty notice?

 The policy at the pay to park lots is usually posted on a sign at the payment machine, words to the effect of “If machine does not dispense a ticket, do not park in parking facility.”
-The machines are maintained daily but something may go wrong later in the day, or maybe there is a problem with the payment method you tried to use.
+The machines are maintained regularly but something may go wrong later in the day, or maybe there is a problem with the payment method you tried to use.
 There is always a customer service number that you can call for assistance, but if you leave your car in the lot without valid proof of payment you risk receiving a parking penalty notice.

 There was no notice on my car.
 Can I ignore the letter they sent me?